BodenmillerGroup/steinbock/docs/docker.md

 [Install Docker](https://docs.docker.com/get-docker/)

-Make Docker available to non-root users: Linux/MacOS users can follow the [post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/), Windows users need to add the current user to the `docker-users` group.
+Make Docker available to non-root users: Linux users can follow the [post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/), Windows users need to add the current user to the `docker-users` group.

 !!! note "Adding a user to the `docker-users` group on Windows hosts"
     On Windows hosts, to add a user to the `docker-users` group using the command line (as administrator):